NEW YORK

 (1759 - 1787), Lake George

-Located one-half mile southeast of Fort William Henry at Lake George Battlefield Park.
+Located one-half mile southeast of Fort William Henry within Lake George Battlefield Park.
 The site was a British fortified camp in 1755, and a British barracks and hospital complex in 1758.
 Only the southwest bastion of the fort was ever completed.
-Patriots captured this fort in May 1775, but the British held it in July-September 1777 and October 1780.
-The New York militia occupied the fort after the war until 1787.
-The eastern wall was partially reconstructed in the 1930's.
+Patriots captured this fort in May 1775, but the British held it in July-September 1777 and again in October 1780.
+The New York state militia occupied the fort after the war until 1787.
+The eastern wall and southwest bastion were partially reconstructed in the 1930's.

 ¤ Fort Gage